What are the Softest Menstrual Cups?

 Or, you can head over to Amazon and buy the Iris Cup for yourself today:

-Or, you can easily buy the Yuuki Cup on Amazon today:
+You can easily get the Meluna Cup on Amazon:

 So, if you have a low cervix and are looking for a soft menstrual cup, the Fleur Cup should be at the top of your list.

 The best place to get the Fleur Cup, especially in North America where it’s not readily available is on Amazon.
 Check it out for yourself today: